Applying Underglaze on Greenware vs Bisqueware – Which Is Best

 Understanding Underglaze

 Underglaze can be applied to greenware or bisqueware.
-This contrasts with the application of clay slip, comprised of clay, water, colored oxides, and stains, which is generally applied on greenware to ensure the slip adheres to the greenware.
+This contrasts with the application of clay slip, which is generally applied to greenware to ensure the slip adheres to it.
+Clay slip is composed of clay, water, colored oxides, and stains.

 Traditional underglaze composition consists of colored oxide or stains, water, a small amount of clay, and frit.
-The frit is a combination of flux and silica that helps the underglaze adhere to the ceramic piece during the firing process.
+The frit, a combination of flux and silica, helps the underglaze adhere to the ceramic piece during firing.
 The presence of clay in underglaze ensures that it remains stable on the surface upon application.

 This is why underglaze can be used on both greenware and bisqueware.
 But there are better times to apply underglaze on greenware or bisqueware.
-The underglaze colors will vary depending on the different temperatures at which the pottery is fired.
+The underglaze colors will vary depending on the firing temperature.

 Applying Underglaze on Greenware